-Learn how to compile and build your app locally when using Expo.
+Learn how to compile and build your Expo app locally.

 To build your project into an app locally using your machine, you have to manually generate native code before testing the debug build or creating a production build for it to submit to the app store.
 There are two ways you can build your app locally.
 This guide provides a brief introduction to both methods and references to other guides that are necessary to create this workflow.